-Student ID CardAll students enrolling at Avondale University College (Avondale) require a Student Identification (ID) Card.
+Student ID CardAll students enrolling at Avondale University (Avondale) require a Student Identification Card (ID card).

-You will use your Student ID Card for identification, building access, photocopying and printing, accommodation and parking (if applicable), and transactions such as borrowing books from Avondale libraries.
-Your Student ID Card is current while you are enrolled at Avondale.
+ID cards are used for identification, building access, photocopying and printing, accommodation and parking (if applicable), and transactions such as borrowing books from Avondale libraries.
+Your ID card is current for the duration of your enrolment at Avondale.

 Your card must be: